 When we use HSMP, HS Management Partners, or Firm, we mean HS Management Partners, LLC.
-When we use Composite or Portfolio we mean our HS Management Partners Concentrated Quality Growth Composite.
-This piece represents our opinion as of 4/9/19 based on our understanding of market conditions and publicly available information about the mentioned companies.
-It has forward-looking statements that are by their nature uncertain and based on our assumptions (such as when we refer to possible/future/estimated earnings, cash flows, earnings-per-share (EPS), growth rates, price-earnings ratios (P/E), market conditions, or Portfolio/client portfolio outlook); there is no assurance that forward-looking statements are accurate as actual results and future events can differ materially from our assumptions.
+When we use Composite we mean our HS Management Partners Concentrated Quality Growth Composite.
+This piece is written from the perspective of our Composite holdings, performance and estimated metrics it does not refer to any specific group/client account (when we use our portfolio(s)/your portfolio(s) we mean client portfolios in general from our Composite perspective - please see below regarding differences between the Composite and actual client portfolios/ accounts).
+This piece represents our opinion as of 1/14/2020 based on our understanding of market conditions and publicly available information.
+It has forward-looking statements that are by their nature uncertain and based on our assumptions (such as when we refer to possible/future/estimated earnings, cash flows, earnings-per-share (EPS), growth rates, price-earnings ratios (P/E), market conditions, or portfolio/client portfolio outlook); there is no assurance that forward-looking statements are accurate as actual results and future events can differ materially from our assumptions.
 The performance shown should not be taken as an indication of how the Composite or a client account will perform in the future; past performance is not indicative of and does not guarantee future results.
 Investing in securities involves significant risks, including the risk of loss of the original amount invested.
 The information here is solely for illustration/discussion, is subject to change without notice, should not be construed as a recommendation to buy or sell any particular security, and should not be used as the only basis for making investment decisions.

-HSMP claims compliance with the Global Investment Performance Standards (GIPS[®]).
+HSMP claims compliance with the Global Investment Performance Standards (GIPS®).
 HS Management Partners, LLC is an independent SEC registered investment adviser (SEC registration does not imply any certain level of skill or training).
 The HS Management Partners Concentrated Quality Growth Composite includes all fully discretionary, actively managed, investment advisory fee-paying accounts (even if they pay zero trading commissions), which employ our style of investing in 20-25 quality growth businesses.
 These accounts must have a market value exceeding \$500,000 at the time of initial inclusion in the Composite and have a market value exceeding \$300,000 to maintain inclusion.
 Results are based on fully discretionary accounts under management that meet our Composite's inclusion criteria, including those accounts no longer with HSMP.
 Results reflect accounts managed at another entity: prior to January 1, 2008, the accounts in the Composite were non-fee paying (non-investment-advisory fee-paying) individual accounts managed by Harry Segalas in accordance with HSMP's investment policies, becoming HSMP's accounts in December 2007.
 The U.S. Dollar is the currency used to express performance.
-For more information or for a copy of our fully compliant GIPS[®] Report and/or list of composite descriptions, please contact us at 212-888-0060.
+For more information or for a copy of our fully compliant GIPS® Report and/or list of composite descriptions, please contact us at 212-888-0060.